 WHEREAS, The Sports Authority of The Metropolitan Government of Nashville and Davidson County (the "Authority") has been formed pursuant to Title 7, Chapter 67, Tennessee Code Annotated (the "Act"), by The Metropolitan Government of Nashville and Davidson County (Tennessee) (the "Metropolitan Government") for the purposes set forth in the Act; and

-WHEREAS, the Authority is authorized by the Act to issue its revenue bonds to pay (i) costs to acquire, construct, improve, renovate and equip a Major League Soccer stadium (the “Stadium”) and related facilities on a portion of land dedicated for such purposes located within the area of the Metropolitan Government (the “Site”); (ii) capitalized interest and debt service reserves (if applicable), (iii) architectural, engineering, legal and consulting costs incident thereto and (iv) costs incident to the issuance and sale of such bonds; and
+WHEREAS, the Authority is authorized by the Act to issue its revenue bonds to pay (i) costs to acquire, construct, improve, renovate and equip a Major League Soccer stadium (the “Stadium”) and related facilities on a portion of land dedicated for such purposes owned by the Metropolitan Government and located within Davidson County (the “Site”); (ii) capitalized interest and debt service reserves (if applicable), (iii) architectural, engineering, legal and consulting costs incident thereto and (iv) costs incident to the issuance and sale of such bonds; and

 WHEREAS, Nashville Soccer Holdings, LLC (including its affiliates, the “Team”) has proposed to the Board of Directors of the Authority (the "Board") that the Authority (i) issue its revenue bonds to finance the Stadium and (ii) lease the Stadium to the Team for the primary purpose of hosting games to be played by the Team’s Major League Soccer franchise, pursuant to a lease agreement between the Authority and the Team (the “Team Lease” or “Team Lease Agreement”); and